eosnetworkfoundation/grant-framework/applications/trustswap.md

 ### Team Experience

 We have been working for over 25 years with highly scalable network platforms with a focus on Linux servers and network security.
 Have a lot experience developmeing LAMP platforms.
 Started teaching Linux at College leve.
 Discovered Bitcoin on 2012, inspired on satoshidice, created satoshicode, a word discovery game that was popular for a while, only to be killed when fees made it inpossible to play.
 Was an earlysupporter and user  of mastercoin/omni, this interest also was killed by BTC high fees.
 The high fees switiched my attention to building on Ethereum, where Ipartcipaided anonymously for devevelopment.
 During the bull runs switched focus into trading and investing, I learned a lot of experience but ultimatelly discovered that the pation that motivate is writing code and creating products.
 I see a future where the world runs around decentralized technolgies and cryptopgraphy.

-I was very critical of Ethereum for its plans of being PoS, https://twitter.com/estebs/status/614086876165705728 , eventually I understood its merits, and saw many of my concerns solved by dPoS.
+I was critical  on the early days of Ethereum for its plans of being PoS, https://twitter.com/estebs/status/614086876165705728 , eventually I understood its merits, and saw many of my concerns solved by dPoS.

 ### Team Org Repos